t18e/blog/src/pages/about.md

 title: About
 ---

+## About
+Here’s a bit about me…

+* Studying: Politics @ UCL with a focus on neocolonialism, innovation policy & political economy.

+* Building: Leftwrite AI as a fun way to connect with other Substack writers.
+Sign up to our beta.

+* Reading: _Why We Die_ by Venki Ramakrishnan

 ## Projects
-Here are some things I’ve worked on over the last year...
+Here are some things I’ve worked on recently...

+* Leftwrite AI: Self-learning writing & publishing companion built for Substack.
+Open beta TBD.

 * Brade: Plug-and-play automated accounting for the beauty service industry.
 Promising, but failed to validate.

 * Almanac: Reddit-style forum for alumni Q&As, mentorship & career networking.
 I built this for my alma mater.

-* Leftwrite AI: Self-learning writing & publishing companion built for Substack.
-Open beta TBD.

----

 ## Tools
 Here are some things I’ve built for myself...